timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 27-PAY, ALLOWANCES, AWARDS, AND OTHER RIGHTS AND BENEFITS/SUBCHAPTER III-PAYMENTS.md

   * (2) a reasonable effort has been made to induce operators of private facilities to provide the necessary transportation; and

-  * (3) the service to be furnished will make proper use of transportation facilities and will supply the most efficient transportation to the persons concerned.
+  * (3) the service to be furnished will make proper use of transportation facilities and will supply the most efficient transportation to the individuals concerned.

 * (c) To provide transportation under subsection (a), the Secretary may—

   * (1) buy, lease, or charter motor vehicles or water carriers having a seating capacity of 12 or more passengers;

-  * (2) maintain and operate that equipment by enlisted members or employees of the Coast Guard, or by private persons under contract; and
+  * (2) maintain and operate that equipment by enlisted members or employees of the Coast Guard, or by private individuals under contract; and

   * (3) lease or charter the equipment to private or public carriers for operation under terms that are considered necessary by the Secretary or by an officer designated by the Secretary, and that may provide for the pooling of government-owned and privately owned equipment and facilities and for the reciprocal use of that equipment.